kin-data-management/noaa-hurricane-tracking/README.md

 ## Contents
 The repository contains the following files:
 - replicate_s3_folder.yaml: A Git action that replicates the S3 folder which belongs to Kin Insurance to this GitHub repo (STORMNAME/geojson/).
+This git action runs at 10am UTC daily.
 - newest_data_geojson.py: A Python script which is triggered by that finds the latest data for each storm and copies it to a folder called newest_data for each storm (STORMNAME/newest_data/).

 ## Usage